-The fund tries to buy shares of rebels and misfits that challenge the status quo and that will be beneficiaries of extraordinary growth as soon as the tide turns in their favor.
+The fund tries to buy shares of underdogs that challenge the status quo and that will be beneficiaries of extraordinary growth as soon as the tide turns in their favor.
 They have the potential to 10x our capital in 5 to 10 years.

-When a company completes its s-curve by maturing to its full potential, the fund will initiate re-distribution to the next generation of under-the-radar companies.
+When a company completes its s-curve by maturing to its full potential, the fund will initiate re-distribution to the next generation of underdogs.
 Ideal candidates typically

 - communicate a visionary mission statement,